MAT496-Monsoon2025-SNU/adilmuhammed-langgraph-mat496/README.md

 Made the required changes for code to run.

-Changed the tool called for approval to test if it works for other tools also
+Changed the tool called for approval to test if it works for other tools such as divide.

 Notebooks: